nazavode/nazavode.github.io/content/post/aliasing.md

 2f:	48 83 c0 01          	add    rax,0x1
 {{< / highlight >}}

-Even this time we were able to let the compiler **drop the second load instruction**, the only load from memory we have here is at instruction `10`.
+Even this time we are able to let the compiler **drop the second load instruction**, the only load from memory we have here is at instruction `10`.
 This time we used **the `restrict` qualifier to tell the compiler that a restricted pointer has no aliases at all**.
 Of course the